-Our consolidated financial statements as of and for the year ended December 31, 2021 have been prepared on the basis that we will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-Based on our balance of cash and cash equivalents of \$25.6 million at December 31, 2021, there is substantial doubt about our ability to continue as a going concern within one year after the date that our consolidated financial statements were issued.
+Our consolidated financial statements as of and for the year ended December 31, 2022 have been prepared on the basis that we will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
+Based on our balance of cash and cash equivalents of \$62.8 million at December 31, 2022, there is substantial doubt about our ability to continue as a going concern within one year after the date that our consolidated financial statements were issued.
 Our ability to continue as a going concern will depend on managing certain operating and overhead costs and our ability to generate positive cash flows through equity, equity-based or debt financings.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty, which could have a material adverse effect on our financial condition.

-We expect to spend approximately \$3 million per month on similar development activities during 2022 and until a positive FID is made on the Terminal or a FEED for a CCS project commences.
-Because our businesses and assets are in development, we have not historically generated cash flow from operations, nor do we expect to do so during 2022.
-We intend to fund the remaining portion of 2022 development activities through the sale of additional equity or equity-based securities in us or our subsidiaries.
+We expect to spend approximately \$15 million per month on development activities during 2023 and until a positive FID is made on the initial phase of the Terminal.
+Because our businesses and assets are in development, we have not historically generated significant cash flow from operations, nor do we expect to do so until the Terminal is operational or until we install CCS systems on third-party industrial facilities.
+We intend to fund development activities for the foreseeable future with cash and cash equivalents on hand and through the sale of additional equity, equity-based or debt securities in us or in our subsidiaries.
 There can be no assurance that we will succeed in selling equity or equity-based securities or, if successful, that the capital we raise will not be expensive or dilutive to stockholders.

 Our primary cash needs have historically been funding development activities in support of the Terminal and our CCS projects, which include payments of initial direct costs of our Rio Grande site lease and expenses in support of engineering and design activities, regulatory approvals and compliance, commercial and marketing activities and corporate overhead.
-We spent approximately \$37 million on such development activities during 2021, which we funded through our cash on hand and proceeds from the issuances of equity and equity-based securities.
-Our capital raising activities since January 1, 2020 have included the following:
+We spent approximately \$81.0 million on such development activities during 2022, which we funded through our cash on hand and proceeds from the issuances of equity and equity-based securities.
+Our capital raising activities since January 1, 2022 have included the following: